Winning Pokemon Showdown

 bounds=bounds, method='highs')

-The code above computes the mathematically optimal mixed strategy for each player.
-In the Rillaboom vs. Urshifu matchup, the math confirmed what top players already knew: Urshifu should mix Sucker Punch and Wicked Blow exactly 50/50 in late turns, while Rillaboom adapts between Swords Dance and Grassy Glide based on the situation.
+This gives us the optimal mixed strategy for each player.
+In the Rillaboom vs. Urshifu matchup, the math confirmed what top players already knew: Urshifu should mix Sucker Punch and Wicked Blow exactly 50/50 in late turns, while Rillaboom adapts between Swords Dance and Grassy Glide each turn.

 The Choosing Phase (Team Selection Strategies)

-With optimal move strategies worked out for individual battles, we turned to the team selection meta-game.
+After solving each battle’s optimal strategy, we turned to the team selection meta-game.
 After simulating over 1 million battles for each possible matchup, we built a payoff matrix of win probabilities:

 Win Probabilities Matrix

-Using this matrix, we could then solve for the optimal team selection strategies.
+From this matrix, we solved for the optimal team selection strategies.

 Analyzing Team Performance